Standard hydrogen electrode

 In electrochemistry, the standard hydrogen electrode (abbreviated SHE), is a redox electrode which forms the basis of the thermodynamic scale of oxidation-reduction potentials.
 Its absolute electrode potential is estimated to be 4.44 ± 0.02 V at 25 °C, but to form a basis for comparison with all other electrochemical reactions, hydrogen's standard electrode potential (E°) is declared to be zero volts at any temperature.
 Potentials of all other electrodes are compared with that of the standard hydrogen electrode at the same temperature.

 Nernst equation for SHE

-The hydrogen electrode is based on the redox half cell corresponding to the reduction of two hydrated protons, 2H+_{(aq)}, into one gaseous hydrogen molecule, H_{2(g)}.
+The hydrogen electrode is based on the redox half cell corresponding to the reduction of two hydrated protons, 2 H+(aq), into one gaseous hydrogen molecule, H2(g).

 General equation for a reduction reaction: